digitallyinduced/ihp/Guide/jobs.markdown

 ### Configuring jobs

-Every job has two options you can configure:
+Every job has a few options you can configure:
 - maximum number of attempts
 - timeout
+- maximum number of concurrent processing

 #### Attempts